maryamalwahaibi7/TestingProject/README.md

-This ia a test project for dotnet training
+This ia a test project for dotnet training on git